-Secure and Robust Programming (SRO)
+Secure and Robust Programming

 Many system failures and security vulnerabilities arise at the programming level.
-These can often be attributed to inadequate handling of exceptional situations, poor understanding of the details of the programming language in use, incomplete descriptions of the interfaces between components, and insufficient care in the treatment of concurrency and threading issues.
+These can often be attributed to inadequate handling of exceptional situations, poor understanding of the details of the programming language in use, and incomplete descriptions of the interfaces between components.
 This course addresses those problems from a programming perspective, with the aim of improving the practitioner's capability in writing and reviewing code.
+Topics include animation of specifications, static analysis, design by contract, run-time assertion checking, and compile-time verification.